stellarwp/coding-standards/README.md

 ## Important Notes

-Make sure that the command `phpcs` is on the version `3.4.2`+, as it's not compatible with the latest version of the script.
+Make sure that the command `phpcs` is on version `3.4.2`+.
 In order to install it on that specifc version globally you can use:

 -- `composer global require "squizlabs/php_codesniffer=3.4.2"`